African (Igbo) Tradition as contained in Psalm 7

-And as nobody is willing to plead your cause, you are thereby convicted as charged.
+And since nobody is willing to plead your cause, you are thereby convicted as charged.

-However, in Ome N’ala (Igbo tradition), when someone finds himself/herself in such a situation and believes he’s right with a clear conscience; he takes his cause to the tribunal of Chineke (God).
+However, in Ome N’ala (Igbo tradition), when someone finds himself/herself in such a situation, and with a clear conscience; he takes his cause to the tribunal of Chineke (God).
 This process is called Iju-Ogu in Ome N’ala Igbo (Igbo traditional religion).

 And in most cases, the accusers may withdraw their charges if they have knowingly brought false charges against a poor and helpless innocent man.

-There two types of Iju-Ogu: single handed and double handed.
+There are two types of Iju-Ogu: single-handed and double-handed.

 For instance, if a debtor tries to avoid his debts because the transaction between him and the creditor was carried out on trust without witnesses; the creditor can now complain to Chineke as follows.

-Chineke, as my debtor has decided to take advantage of my goodness, may he not see any one that will do favour for him till the rest of his life.
+Chineke, as my debtor has decided to take advantage of my goodness, may he not see anyone that will do favor for him till the rest of his life.

-Now, double handed Iju-Ogu is a situation where the person using that instrument will first lay a curse on himself/herself before laying a curse on his/her adversary.
+The double-handed Iju-Ogu, on the other hand, is a situation where the person using that instrument will first lay a curse on himself before laying a curse on his adversary.

 But if I have never done that to anyone, may you (Chineke) repay my lost money.
-In addition, may the debtor not see any one that will do him a favour till the rest of his life.
+In addition, may the debtor not see anyone that will do him a favor for the rest of his life.

-Nevertheless, in the above example, the creditor should be absolutely sure that his/her hands are clean; otherwise, the curse he/she placed on himself/herself will materialise.
+Nevertheless, in the above example, the creditor should be absolutely sure that his hands are clean, otherwise, the curse he placed on himself will materialize.

-If his/her hands are clean, Chineke will reward the creditor and punish the debtor as requested by the creditor.
+If his hands are clean, Chineke will reward the creditor and punish the debtor as requested by the creditor.

-In Africa (Igbo land) and before the introduction of Christianity, widows and orphans including the less privileged, use the instrument of Iju-Ogu to protect themselves from strong and wealthy individuals from forcefully taken away their properties by bringing false charges against them.
+In Africa (Igbo land) and before the introduction of Christianity, widows and orphans including the less privileged, use the instrument of Iju-Ogu to protect themselves from the strong and the wealthy, mostly, from forcefully taking away their properties by bringing false charges against them.

-But today, Africa Christians preach against the use of instrument of Iju-Ogu by their members.
+But today, African Christians preach against the use of an instrument of Iju-Ogu by their members.
 They call it pagan practice.

 Verse 3,